Emma Borrman celebrates 100 years - Shepparton News

 “As Mum often said, ‘you have just got to get on with it'.”

-Her strength, unwavering sense of humour and loving nature may be the reasons she reached her centenary year.
+Her strength, unwavering sense of humour and loving nature may be the reasons Mrs Borrman has reached her centenary year.

-She was known to cheer “keep laughing” when things went wrong, and to encourage “what you put into life you get back at the end”.
+She was known to cheer “keep laughing” when things went wrong, and often said “what you put into life you get back at the end”.

 And all this was on show yesterday — she jokingly said there was “nothing” good about reaching 100 years.